-The Authority has elected to charge a Community Infrastructure Levy (CIL).
-The levy will be charged on new builds (chargeable developments for the Authority) with appropriate planning consent.
-The council charges for and collects the levy, which is a planning charge.
+The Council has elected to charge a Community Infrastructure Levy (CIL).
+The levy is charged on new builds (chargeable developments for the Council) with appropriate planning consent.
+The Council charges for and collects the levy, which is a planning charge.
 The income from the levy will be used to fund a number of infrastructure projects (these include transport, flood defences and schools) to support the development of the area.

-CIL is received without outstanding conditions; it is therefore recognised at the commencement date of the chargeable development in the Comprehensive Income and Expenditure Statement in accordance with the accounting policy for government grants and contributions set out above.
+The CIL is recognised at the commencement date of the chargeable development in the Comprehensive Income and Expenditure Statement as a contribution without outstanding conditions.
 CIL charges will be largely used to fund capital expenditure.
-However a proportion of the charges for this Authority may be used to fund revenue expenditure.
-A share of the charges which are due to be payable to the Town and Parish Councils will remain in creditors (receipts in advance) until due.
+However, a proportion of the charges may be used to fund revenue expenditure.
+A share of the charges which are due to be payable to the County, Town or Parish Councils will remain in creditors (receipts in advance) until due.

-xiii) Heritage assets
+xii) Heritage assets